AdobeDocs/dynamic-media-developer-resources.en/help/s7-release-notes/s7rnfall2016.md

 * General

   * Added HLS streaming video playback as a default video delivery method for majority of desktop systems.
 Flash-based HDS video streaming is still available as an alternative playback option.
   * Added SearchManager, SearchPanel, SearchEffect, and SearchButton components to support new Search feature in eCatalog viewers.
   * Added support for devices with both mouse and touch input running on Chrome browser.
   * Refactored Android version detection to support future versions of the OS
   * Add support for right-to-left orientation in eCatalog-specific SDK components.

 * ControlBar

   * Added optional scrolling for ControlBar content in case it does not fit into the available width.

 * FlyoutzoomView

   * Fixed case where `tip=0,-1,0` caused an out-of-range error.

 **Compatibility notes**

 * Android 4.x

   * To disable the default, blue highlight the following CSS rule needs to be added for component:

       `-webkit-tap-highlight-color: rgba(0,0,0,0);`

 * Blackberry

   * Video play may cease when changing bit rate streams in AVS sets.

 * Chrome

   * Any API calls which forces component rebuild may be ignored due to Chrome's internal caching.

 * Galaxy SIII

   * Viewer sometimes fails to load into full screen.
   * Pageview suffers from a memory leak on device at this time.
   * Double tap gesture zooms viewer and page when browser side scaling is active.

 * Galaxy Nexus

   * Artifacts displaying over some view components.
   * Double tap gesture zooms viewer and page when browser side scaling is active.

 * iPad 3

   * The iPad 3 has a native resolution of 2048x1536.
 This can cause display problems if the company's IS publish, image size limit set lower than that.

 * iPhone4

   * Iconeffect replay icon replaced with play icon after scrolling page.

 * Internet Explorer

   * On IE 10 and older full screen mode does not occupy entire screen, instead it just resizes application to the size of the browser window.
   * Quirks render mode is not supported.
   * Internet Explorer on mobile is not supported at this time.
   * Util.js may fail to load if included asynchronously.
   * IconEffect icon blocks click events on SpinView and ZoomView components.

 * Native device video players

   * Layering UI components over VideoPlayer are not supported when VideoPlayer is used to call the device's native player.
   * Video playback in native mode is inconsistent on Safari 6.
   * Native playback replaces replay icon with play icon after scrolling page.

 * Touch devices

   * Full screen mode does not occupy entire device screen, instead it just resizes application to the size of the browser window.
   * Custom cursors do not work on touch devices.
   * Page scaling on touch devices is not supported at this time.
 Embedding HTML5 viewers require viewport meta tag with appropriate settings.

 * Xoom

   * Double tap gesture zooms viewer and page when browser side scaling is active.

 **Known issues and restrictions**

 * All components

   * In versions 2.7.2 and earlier some components were added to the DOM using `insertBefore()` API.
 As a result, such components would put themselves in the bottom of the stacking order, no matter when component instance is created relative to other components.
 With the 2.8.1 release all components are using `appendChild()` API now, which means that the component stacking order would match the order of instance creation.

   * Using `iscommand` modifier to set image alpha channel format is not supported.
 Use component `FMT` parameter instead.
   * CSS transform property is not supported at this time.

 * Touch devices

   * Pinch gesture on touch devices does not generate a zoom event

 * Container

   * Border, padding and margins on the container is not supported.
 Adobe suggests adding style elements to parent DIV.
   * Need to explicitly set the container size or the components may be sized correctly.

 * Print component

   * Due to browser limitations, in Internet Explorer 9, the print component may not scale the content properly on the paper.

 * IconEffect component

   * IconEffect generates a script error on Internet Explorer if `autohide` is disabled (set to `0`).

 * ImageMapEffect component

   * Delay with repositioning icon when panning image on view component.

 * MediaSet component

   * Inline assets request same encoding as on the URL.

 * NavigationView component

   * Currently the component does not support resize.

 * PageScrubber component

   * On iPhone 5, when the PageScrubber bubble is set to text, it is displaying artifacts when sliding the button along the track.
 Using `-webkit-background-clip: content;` in the style works around the issue.

 * SpinView component

   * SpinView sometimes appears to freeze after swipe gesture and rotating the device while image is spinning.

 * Swatches component

   * When selecting an out of bounds swatch, 2 highlights are shown.
   * Auto scrolling with `selectSwatch()` method working incorrectly.

 * VideoPlayer

   * Video frame not updated if seek is set to 100 percent with the fallback set to auto.
   * Occasional macro blocking may occur during video seek in HLS streaming mode in Chrome, Firefox and Internet Explorer browsers.
   * Poster image may not show in Microsoft Edge browser for the first time visitor.
   * Poster image may hide after video load in Internet Explorer 9 when progressive playback is used.

-## Scene7 Image Serving 6.3.2 and Image Rendering 6.3.2 {#section-19a3e96f52c74757bcdea0f8a11001f2}
+## Dynamic Media Image Serving 6.3.2 and Image Rendering 6.3.2 {#section-19a3e96f52c74757bcdea0f8a11001f2}

 * IC utility - `downsample2x2` flag is no longer supported.
 This flag was a poor quality 2x2 downsampler that is no longer used by IPS.
 * CORS header - Currently, the CORS header is configured for `/is/content/` requests.